February 25, 2021

 We are also grateful to the many donors who generously funded the costs of this appeal.
 Because of them, all eight Catholic boards in the province were able to keep education funds in the classroom and not divert them to cover costly courtroom expenses.

-A significant amount of time and money has been spent on this court case, and we are hopeful that we can all refocus our energy and resources on our students and families to build upon the exemplary model of education we have in this province.
-However, Good Spirit (Public) School Division does have an option to ask the Supreme Court of Canada to consider the case.
+A significant amount of time and money has been spent on this court case, and we are pleased that we can all refocus our energy and resources on our students and families to build upon the exemplary model of education we have in this province.

 Tom Fortosky, Directeur exécutif